Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations

-One of the first contributions to the field of time stepping methods for the Poisson-Nernst-Planck equations, was by Cohen and Cooley \cite{Cohen1965}, who used an explicit time stepping method with predictor-corrector time-step refinement to solve the electroneutral equations with constant current.
-The next contribution was by Sandifer and Buck \cite{Sandifer1975}, who solved a system of equations with time-independent Nernst-Planck equations with constant current and an implicit, iterative method to step the displacement field.
-Brumleve and Buck \cite{Brumleve1978} solved the full PNP equations with Chang-Jaffe boundary conditions using Backward Euler time stepping.
-In Brumleve and Buck's method, time steps were allowed to be variable, but were not adjusted during each step; the method given in the original publication still sees use in more modern work \cite{Sokalski2003}.
-Murphy et. al. \cite{Murphy1993} solved the full PNP-FBV equations with adaptive steps by treating the discretized parabolic-elliptic system as a differential-algebraic system of ODE's and algebraic equations, and used a variable-order Gear's method \cite{Gear1971}.
-It is also worth mentioning here the work of Scharfetter and Gummel \cite{Scharfetter1969}, who gave a numerical method to solve the drift-diffusion equations (an analogue of the PNP equations in semiconductor physics) using Crank-Nicolson time stepping.
+One of the first contributions to the field of time-stepping methods for the Poisson-Nernst-Planck equations, was by Cohen and Cooley \cite{Cohen1965}, who used an explicit time-stepping method with predictor-corrector time-step refinement to solve the electroneutral equations with constant current.
+The next contribution was by Sandifer and Buck \cite{Sandifer1975}, who solved a system of time-independent Nernst-Planck equations with constant current and used an implicit, iterative method to step the displacement field equations.
+Brumleve and Buck \cite{Brumleve1978} solved the full PNP equations with Chang-Jaffe boundary conditions using Backward Euler time-stepping.
+In Brumleve and Buck's method, time-steps were allowed to be variable, but were not adjusted during each step; the method given in the original publication still sees use in more modern work \cite{Sokalski2003}.
+Murphy et. al. \cite{Murphy1993} solved the full PNP-FBV system with adaptive steps by treating the discretized parabolic-elliptic system as a differential-algebraic system of ODE's and algebraic equations, and used a variable-order Gear's method \cite{Gear1971}.
+It is also worth mentioning here the work of Scharfetter and Gummel \cite{Scharfetter1969}, who gave a numerical method to solve the drift-diffusion equations (an analogue of the PNP equations in semiconductor physics) using Crank-Nicolson time-stepping.

-One example of a recent work where the time-dependent PNP equations are solved is Soestbergen, Biesheuvel and Bazant \cite{Soestbergen2010} (with FBV) who used the commercial finite element software COMSOL, which uses BDF and the generalized-$\alpha$ method \cite{Erlicher2002}.
-Another is Britz and Strutwolf \cite{Britz2014}, who simulate a liquid junction using BDF with constant time steps.
-Britz \cite{Britz2005} also outlines various explicit and implicit multistep methods in his book on computational solutions to the PNP equations.
-Our present work differs from previous attempts (notably Murphy et. al.) by using a splitting method for the parabolic-elliptic system \eqref{concentration_nondim}--\eqref{poisson_nondim} rather than treating them as a system of DAE's, and differs from other modern computational methods \cite{Compton2014} by controlling time steps adaptively.
+One recent work where the time-dependent PNP equations (with FBV) are solved is Soestbergen, Biesheuvel and Bazant \cite{Soestbergen2010}.
+They used the commercial finite element software COMSOL, which uses BDF and the generalized-$\alpha$ method \cite{Erlicher2002}.
+Another is Britz and Strutwolf \cite{Britz2014}, who simulate a liquid junction using BDF with constant time-steps.
+Britz \cite{Britz2005} also outlines various explicit and implicit multistep methods in his book on computational solutions to the PNP equations. \\